SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 ![Color Swatches](documentation/colours.png)

 This carefully curated color combination blends bold contrasts and soothing shades to enhance user experience, infuse energy, and maintain visual clarity in our web application.

+### Typography

+'Exo 2' is the font of choice in this application with a fallback of the font-stack 'Arial, Helvetica, sans-serif'.
+This was a deliberate decision to align with the game's dynamic and modern aesthetic.
+With its geometric letterforms and clean lines, Exo 2 effectively captures the energy and excitement that our game offers.
+Its legibility and versatility ensure that players can navigate effortlessly while being immersed in the vibrant experience we've crafted.